 Understanding Student Conduct, Sanctioning, and the Point System

-As an institution, Utica College is committed to providing a safe and secure living and learning environment for all members of our community.
-Utica College expects each student to uphold our community’s values, norms, and expectations, and Utica College’s Student Conduct program emphasizes each student’s responsibility for themselves and to other members of their community.
+As an institution, Utica University is committed to providing a safe and secure living and learning environment for all members of our community.
+Utica University expects each student to uphold our community’s values, norms, and expectations, and Utica University’s Student Conduct program emphasizes each student’s responsibility for themselves and to other members of their community.

 Point System for Student Conduct